samredway/platformer2d/README.md

 This is a work in progress.
 Having fun doing some hobby game programming in C++ with Raylib as a graphics library.

+## Features

 I have written my own 'engine' using ECS (Entity Component System) architecture to create:

-- physics system with gavity, acceletation, velocity and position
+- Physics system with gravity, acceleration, velocity, and position
-- basic collision detection using AABB
+- Basic collision detection using AABB
-- texture and tilemap rendering
+- Texture and tilemap rendering
-- input handling
+- Input handling
-- animation system
+- Animation system
-- tilemap editor / level design tool (in progress)
+- Tilemap editor / level design tool (in progress)

-This is a toy project to learn about game programming patterns and design principles and to have fun brushing up on modern C++ best practices and approaches and gain familiarity with the C++20 standard.
+This is a toy project to learn about game programming patterns and design principles, have fun brushing up on modern C++ best practices and approaches, and gain familiarity with the C++20 standard.

+## Getting Started

+1. Clone this repository
+2. Install dependencies (see below)
+3. Build the project
+4. Run the game

 ## Dependencies